Helios113/deep_nano/content/authors/Enrico/_index.md

   - Alumni

 ---
 Enrico was an PhD student in the H2020 MSCA EU project called DESING-EID.
 His work mainly focused on aspects related to III-V materials epitaxial growth on silicon, TEM analysis and development of a machine learning algorithm for defect classification.
 He also worked on the development of a simulation framework to model the electronic and optical properties of individual defects.
+Now he is working as a postdoctoral researcher in ICN2 in Barcelona, Spain.

 Dr. Brugnolotto's [PhD Thesis can be found here](https://theses.gla.ac.uk/84374/)